Data-Corruption/sprout/docs/DEVELOPMENT.md

 ## Architecture

-Before diving into the code, it's not a bad idea to read [ARCHITECTURE.md](ARCHITECTURE.md)
-to understand the high-level design, core components, and data flow.
+Before diving into the code, check out [ARCHITECTURE.md](ARCHITECTURE.md) to understand the high-level design, core components, and data flow.

 ## Quick Start